 If a wound is not properly cared for then it could become infected, take longer to heal, scar badly, or even develop into a chronic wound.
 A chronic wound is a wound that has not progressed through the usual stages of healing, and is taking longer to heal, or has stopped after only partially healing.
-A professional can provide continual attention to wound management, by replacing the wound dressings and bandages, checking the healing process, and then making changes to the wound care routine when needed.
+A professional can provide continual attention to wound care management, by replacing the wound dressings and bandages, checking the healing process, and then making changes to the wound care routine when needed.
 Often elderly people, or those living with disability, will benefit from the assistance of a health professional who can carry out this specialist wound management.

 Causes of Chronic Wounds